 Two types of letters of support are required.

-First, a letter of support from the program faculty or departmental curriculum committee must be included.
-All program faculty or members of the departmental curriculum committee should be listed.
+- 3. A letter of support from the program faculty must be included.
+All program faculty should be listed.
 It must be apparent which program faculty support the change and those who do not.
-For UCCC purposes, it must be evident that, in general, faculty support the change.
-Additional letters of support are required from department heads directly affected by the change (e.g., students will be required to take a course in another department.)
+For UCCC purposes, a simple majority rules. - 4.
+Additional letters of support are required from department heads directly affected by the change.
+These letters need to state the department acknowledges and can accommodate the changes (i.e., additional students in a specific course, deletion of a course, etc.).